These Venice travel tips help you understand how Venice works, what to expect, and how to visit the city like a local.

 It’s there because someone slipped before.

-🎒 Pickpockets: where they really operate
+🎒 Pickpockets in Venice: where they really operate

 Unfortunately, pickpockets are a constant presence in the most crowded areas of Venice: